 - Round 3 - Opens for applications at 8am on 19 April 2021 and closes at 5pm on 3 May 2021.

-They will also be holding a series of events to support each round of applications across the county, which will be your opportunity to find out more specific information about any of the Promising Projects you are interested in and ask any questions you have about the process.
-The following events will be held over the course of the project:
+They will also be holding a Virtual Roadshow event to support applications across the county, which will be your opportunity to find out more specific information about any of the Promising Projects you are interested in and ask any questions you have about the process:

 Kent Children’s University (KCU) is part of a national initiative that encourages and celebrates children and young people who take part in learning activities outside of school hours.
 Learning can be at either CU subscribed schools in Kent, at home or at registered activity providers across the county, called Learning Destinations.

 At the heart of our work is the ambition to raise aspirations, boost achievement and foster a love of learning in children and young people.